AndrusAsumets/breathic.github.io/README.md

 \
 \
 <status@way.point>
 Lastly, focus on the `Activity` toggle.
-Tapping on the `Activity` will toggle between different rhythms.
-To give you an overview, having rhythm of 1:1 while your heartbeat is on 1bps (or 60bpm) will translate to 0.5 breath cycles (in and out) per second (or 30bpm).
+Tapping on the `Activity` will toggle between different rhythms based on your selection. ***Focus***, ***Relax*** and ***Sleep*** use constant 1 second duration per step, whereas for ***Move***, having rhythm of 1:1 while your heartbeat is on 1bps (or 60bpm) will translate to 0.5 breath cycles (in and out) per second (or 30bpm).
 If you are to decrease the rhythm to 2:2, then the breathing feedback will become slower by a factor of 2.
 If you start working out and your heartbeat goes from 60 to 120bpm, then app's breathing rate will also increase by a factor of 2.
 \
 \
 \
-If you then pan the `Controller` view to left, you will see `Status` view on the right with all the relevant metrics.
+If you then pan the `Session` view to left, you will see `Status` view on the right with all the relevant metrics.
 \
 \
 \